 |Our Packsaddle Creek campsite||Three camp ovens on for dinner|

 |Looking east at Packsaddle Creek||Packsaddle Creek|

 At 6:00 pm I put my vegetables into the camp oven.
 At 6:45 pm all three dinners are cooked and we serve it up (we share meats).
-I purchased a nice bottle of Australian Chandon sparkling and Donna, Sharon and I have this with our dinner.
+I purchased a nice bottle of Australian Chandon sparkling last night and Donna, Sharon and I have this with our dinner.
 I use my new crystal champagne glass for the first time.
 An excellent meal!

 After dinner we sit watching the stars.
 We see at least 10 satellites and 4 shooting stars.
 This is despite an almost full moon.
 We go to bed at 10:05 pm, it is a cold 6.4â°C.

 Today we travelled from Silverton via Eldee, Willangee, Mount Woowoolahra, Joulnie and Pine View.